Java Programming Day 6

 }

-// Print all food items entered by the user
+// Print all foods entered by user

 System.out.println("Your favorite foods are:");